-Emergency Aid refers to help given to populations affected by unpredictable natural disasters or human conflicts.
-It is often very difficult to calculate the cost-effectiveness of disaster relief because charities do not provide information about their achievements and because there is so much variation between each disaster.
-From the existing evidence, however, we do not believe that emergency aid charities are typically among the most cost-effective.
+Emergency aid refers to help given to populations affected by unpredictable natural disasters or human conflicts.
+It is often very difficult to calculate the cost-effectiveness of disaster relief because many charities do not provide information about their achievements, it is difficult to do rigorous assessment in a disaster setting, and there is so much variation between each disaster.
+However, we do not believe that emergency aid charities are typically among the most cost-effective.

 2010 Haiti earthquake

 Many will remember the shocking news reports from 12th January 2010, when an earthquake measuring 7.0 on the Richter scale shook Haiti.
 The epicenter of the earthquake was 17 km from the capital Port-au-Prince, which had a population approximately 2 million.
 The earthquake ‘inflicted significant damage, particularly to critical infrastructure, including basic utilities, transport, communication, and health’.
 Many structures collapsed, including hospitals and health centers in the Port-au-Prince area, with heavy loss of staff.
 One of the most disastrous losses was the destruction of the drinking water and sewer systems.
 Following the earthquake, immediate health priorities included search and rescue for survivors trapped underneath the rubble, providing surgical/medical services to treat injured survivors, preventing wound infection and providing shelter, food, clean water, and sanitation.